cbrgm/cleanup-stale-branches-action/README.md

 make build
 ```

+## Disclaimer

+Usage of this action is entirely at your own risk.
+While this action has been thoroughly tested, there is always the potential for unexpected behavior, especially in different or complex repository setups.
+I am not responsible for any damage, data loss, or unexpected code deletion that might occur due to misconfiguration or unexpected behavior of this action.
+Please ensure you have understood the functionality and have correctly configured the action according to your requirements before using it in a production environment.

 ## Contributing & License

 We welcome and value your contributions to this project! 👍 If you're interested in making improvements or adding features, please refer to our [Contributing Guide](https://github.com/cbrgm/cleanup-stale-branches-action/blob/main/CONTRIBUTING.md).
 This guide provides comprehensive instructions on how to submit changes, set up your development environment, and more.